SuperDraco

 SuperDraco is a hypergolic propellant rocket engine designed and built by SpaceX.
 It is part of the SpaceX Draco family of rocket engines.
 A redundant array of eight SuperDraco engines provides fault-tolerant propulsion for use as a launch escape system for the SpaceX Dragon 2, a passenger-carrying space capsule.

 SuperDraco rocket engines utilize a storable (non-cryogenic) hypergolic propellant which allows the engines to be fired many months after fueling and launch.
 They combine the functions of both a reaction control system and a main propulsive engine.
 Hypergolic fuels do not require an external source of ignition, providing increased reliability for the spacecraft.

 The engines are used on crew transport flights to low Earth orbit, and were also projected to be used for entry, descent and landing control of the now-canceled Red Dragon to Mars.

 SuperDracos are used on the SpaceX Dragon 2 crew-transporting space capsule and were used on the DragonFly, a prototype low-altitude reusable rocket that was used for flight testing various aspects of the propulsive-landing technology.
-While the engine is capable of 16400 lbf of thrust, during use for DragonFly testing, the engines will be throttled to 15325 lbf to maintain vehicle stability.
+While the engine is capable of 16400 lbf of thrust, during use for DragonFly testing, the engines were throttled to 15325 lbf to maintain vehicle stability.

+SpaceX originally intended to use the SuperDraco engines to land Crew Dragon on land; parachutes and an ocean splashdown were envisioned for use only in the case of an aborted launch.
+Precision water landing under parachutes was proposed to NASA as "the baseline return and recovery approach for the first few flights" of Crew Dragon.
+The plan to use propulsive landing was later cancelled, leaving ocean splashdown under parachutes as the only option.
+In 2024, the use of the SuperDraco thrusters for propulsive landing was enabled again, but only as a back-up for parachute emergencies.